I admit, I smile every time I see a new version of FiiO portable DAPs from the X series, but also when I see one used by someone on the go.

 Let’s start with a recording specially made for headphones, the binaural album Sessions from the 17th Ward by Amber Rubarth.
 What moved me from the first is the positioning of the sounds in a three-dimensional space.
 Absolutely magical interpretation that simply breathes and plays with my imagination.

-stunning and the holography is just breathtaking.
+The sound depth is stunning and the holography is just breathtaking.

 The stereo image is no longer stereo because I’m just surrounded by sounds that are hitting me from every angle.